Mark Messier: Vancouver Canucks (1997–2000)

 In Messier's first game back on Broadway, MSG provided a video for him which was displayed on the big screen at the Garden.
 It was very emotional as some fans as well as Messier himself shed tears.
 He went on to score a goal in that game against his former team where he received applause after doing so even though he wore a different uniform.
 One fan displayed a sign that read, "You will always be our captain Mess."

 Sixty points in 1997–98 was his worst mark in a full year since his first NHL season; his next two seasons were shortened by injury and finished with 158 points over three years, considered below expectations compared to other star centremen earning around $6 million US a season, like Steve Yzerman and Joe Sakic.
 Messier was still expected to be named to the Canadian men's hockey team for the 1998 Olympics, in which the NHL allowed its best players to participate for the first time; however, he was surprisingly omitted by general manager Bobby Clarke.

-Keenan was fired from his post as Canucks' coach midway in the 1998–99 season, as the club missed the playoffs during Messier's three years.
-The team did not attempt to re-sign Messier and he became a free agent after the 1999–2000 season.
+Brian Burke was hired as general manager in June 1998.
+Keenan, who had to cede the personnel decisions to Burke, was fired from his post as Canucks' head coach midway through the 1998–99 season, as the club missed the playoffs during Messier's three years.
+With most of the players from the Quinn era gone and a new nucleus of young players, Messier's leadership was now viewed positively and he received praise for being a "father figure" to them.
+Nonetheless, the team did not attempt to re-sign Messier and he became a free agent after the 1999–2000 season.

+Vancouver Canucks assistant general manager Dave Nonis said of Messier; "Mark was such a strong leader that everyone followed in behind him and relied on his ability to lead the team, which is fine because that's what he was here to do.
+Mess was such a dominant personality, players felt they didn't have to do those things...
+In some respects, it repressed the leadership ability of some other guys.
+With him gone, some guys will flourish in that department."